alekseispolysov/BowStalCraft-Website/README.md

 ## Why?

 I was having my own Minecraft server when I was young.
-Then, when I was studying high school, my thoughts were all about making website for Minecraft server, where we can share information with players of the server.
+Then, when I was studying high school, my thoughts were all about making a website for Minecraft server, where we can share information with players of the server.

 ## Quick-start

-To successfully install Bowstal-Craft django website project on your machine, you will need python version 3.12.5 or higher.
+To successfully install BowstalCraft django website project on your machine, you will need python version 3.12.5 or higher.

 Check python version in command prompt:
 ```